 That’s why it’s important to keep it in a safe place for easy access.
 Make sure to compare it to your filed tax return for any discrepancies that need to be addressed before you file it away!

 - Your NOA summarizes your income as well as the credits and deductions you claimed on your taxes.
 It lets you know whether you owe money or are getting a refund.

 - If you lose your NOA, you can access it from your CRA My Account or call the T.I.P.S. line at 1-800-267-6999.

 - You’ll automatically receive your NOA between 2–8 weeks after you file your tax return.

 What is the Notice of Assessment tax form?

-It is commonly called a Notice of Assessment.
-The CRA sends it to you every year after they have received your federal income tax return.
-Revenu Québec also sends a notice of assessment for Québec income tax.
+Commonly called a Notice of Assessment (NOA), the CRA sends you an NOA every year after they’ve received your federal income tax return.
+Revenu Québec also sends a Notice of assessment for Québec income tax.

 What information is included on it?

 - Refund or balance owing: The CRA’s Notice of Assessment lets you know if you are getting a refund or if you have a balance owing.
 You will also see if any corrections have been made to your return.

 - Total household income: The form also shows your total household income on line 15000.
 That figure is used to determine if you are eligible for several programs.